How to become a fishing vessel skipper

 - first aid

-You can find more advice about careers in the fishing industry from Seafish.
+You can find more advice about being a skipper and other careers in the fishing industry from Seafish.